rsachetto/odecompiler/README.md

 beta = 0.4/n
 gamma = 0.04

-#Variables used in initial condition have to be marked as global
+#Variables used in initial conditions have to be marked as global
 initial S = n - init_i
 initial I = init_i
 initial R = 0